Xul Solar: esoteric paintings

 even signs

-If you're interested in these symbols and associations, you may consider mystic rectangles to also find associations of thosee signs and rulerships mentioned in Esoteric Astrology by A. Bailey (esoteric and hierarchic ones) .
+If you're interested in these symbols and associations, you may consider the signs of those mystic rectangles and associate them either to those of the rulerships mentioned in Esoteric Astrology by A. Bailey (esoteric and hierarchic ones) .

-I don't know the artist's references he used to create his works and don't know if he had any, either.
-But the associations emerging by following aspects in mystic rectangles take to those different rulerships.
+I don't know the references XS used for his designs or if he had any, either.
+But those associations to descipher by following the aspect relations in mystic rectangles take to those rulerships.
 (About them, Bailey mentioned in some of the books that she/he took part in The Secret Doctrine by H.P.B).

-If you're particularly interested in XS's cards, symbols inside of them also refer to different orientations, rulerships, reversions of perspective and letter confluences.
+If you're particularly interested in XS's cards, their symbols also refer to different orientations, rulerships, reversions of perspective and letter confluences.
 For instance, an opposite relation associates IX and V cards.
-The Pope figure (V) holds a crown and is associated to Leo (f letter in even signs), whereas in card IX (remembering The Emperor of the Egyptian deck), fingers are turned horizontally.
+The Pope figure (V) holds a crown and is associated to Leo (f letter in even signs), whereas in card IX (recalling The Emperor of the Egyptian deck), the fingers are turned horizontally.
 The planet (Pluto) and number 9 are associated to Sagittarius (counter-clockwise orientation, exaltation), and Jupiter (ruler) is the esoteric ruler of Aquarius (Leo’s opposite sign) and hierarchical of Virgo (S letter in the same orientation).

 Arcane V, by Xul Solar - Tres Mancias